joniturunen/blurby/README.md

 # Blurby

-Simple little Flask app that takes paste bin like of data from user and stores it in a sqlite file.
+Simple little Flask app that takes pastebin-like of data from user and stores it in a sqlite file.

 ## How-To